OGRanchoBoi/interview/README.md

 7. Write a script to return all customers who have not made a transaction.
 8. George Bush registered for the Jetski class, but is not showing up on the roster for the Jetski class.
 Why?

+Troubleshooting

+1. The monitoring service at daxko contains a job that queries a database to gather information pertaining to the production support team’s database activity.
+Email.pdf is sent every Monday morning, and contains information for the last 7 days.
+In testing, an engineer noticed that the summary portion of the email reported incorrect values.
+In essence, the summary portion of the email did not equal the sum of the appropriate detail sections at the bottom of the email.
+Attached is the ruby class that generates this email.
+Debug this file and suggest changes that would resolve this bug.
+The issue is contained in the semantics of this individual class – you do not need the code of the class this class extends, info about the database, or info about the connection to that database.

 :::BONUS POINTS:::